Dr. Shannon Wagner

-Dr. Tina Fraser is a Maori scholar teaching at the University of Northern British Columbia.
-She is an Assistant Professor and the Aboriginal Education Coordinator with the School of Education, and an Adjunct Professor in the School of Nursing and First Nations Studies.
+Dr. Fraser is a Maori scholar teaching at the University of Northern British Columbia.
+She is an Associate Professor and the Aboriginal Education Coordinator with the School of Education, and an Adjunct Professor in the School of Nursing and First Nations Studies.
 Dr. Fraser is a Fellow of Te Mata O Te Tau (The Academy for Research and Scholarship at Massey University, New Zealand).
 In her previous role, she was the ActNow BC Initiatives Research Manager and the Cultural Advisor to the National Collaborating Centre for Aboriginal Health, Centre of Excellence for Adolescence and Children with Special Needs, and the Network Environments for Aboriginal Research BC.
 She has a Nursing background, Early Childhood Education, Bachelor of Science; Master of Education, and a Doctor of Philosophy from the University of British Columbia.
 She, along with colleagues, has published articles and chapters in Early Childhood Education, First Nations and Indigenous Knowledge(s).

 Ed has taught for many years in the public school system as a teacher, librarian and counsellor.
 He has a Master’s degree from U.B.C. and a Doctorate from the University of Alberta.
 He has been a sessional at the U. of A. and taught in the Professional Development Program at S.F.U.His research interests include areas related to First Nations people ( particularly the relationship between language and culture), curriculum studies and the uses of images in the social studies classroom.